 When gaps are opened in the canopy, some, like pine grass, get access to more sunlight and respond by flowering.
 When brush is cleared from the understory and gaps of bare soil are created, plants like fireweed readily colonize them with their lightweight, wind disseminated seeds.
 And sometimes, fire changes the composition of the soil itself, volatilizing nutrients like nitrogen.
 When this happens, plants like Lupines, which typically grow in nitrogen-deficient soils but are able to fix it, multiply quickly.

-unburned areas to set them alight.
+Animals have some pretty amazing adaptations too.
+In Australia, fire-foraging birds actively start fires to smoke out mammal and insect prey.
+These so-called fire hawks — black kites, whistling kites, and brown falcons — swipe burning sticks or grasses from fire areas (and sometimes even human cooking fires!) and drop them into unburned areas to set them alight.
 They are, of course, a notable exception — most wildlife species will use intimate knowledge of their home ranges to outrun or fly away from fires.
 Those that aren’t as quick on their feet, like ground squirrels, frogs, and ants, will burrow deep underground or shelter under rocks and downed logs.
 Others will wait out fires within nearby bodies of water, returning to assess damage and score newly released nutrients and habitats once it's safe to do so.

-No species is adapted to liveinfire, but many have found ways to rise, phoenix-like, from the ashes.
-They’ve adapted over thousands of years to the fire regime — or, fire frequency, intensity, and fuel consumption patterns — unique to their regions.
+No species is adapted to live in fire, but many have found ways to "rise from the ashes".
+Several species have adapted over thousands of years to the fire regime — or, fire frequency, intensity, and fuel consumption patterns — unique to their regions.
 But human activities like fire suppression, land degradation, and settlement, are shifting the balance from normal, low-mid range fires that help to keep ecosystems in balance to high-intensity blazes that destroy everything in their path.